How to get the work experience you need to teach

 - Taster courses and open days: These are organised by schools, universities and others (such as Teach First) to provide an insight into teaching and teacher training.
 Taster courses tend to be targeted at shortage subjects or candidates from under-represented groups.

-- Voluntary work: Most LAs run schemes for voluntary mentors to work with pupils on a one-to-one basis.
-Contact your LA for more information.
-Many universities work closely with local schools to encourage pupils to consider higher education (HE).
+- Voluntary work: Most local authorities run schemes for voluntary mentors to work with pupils on a one-to-one basis.
+Contact your local authority for more information.
+Many universities work closely with local schools to encourage pupils to consider higher education.